 Conclusion

-XXXX introduced Tarca and Starkey to the taxonomy of sexual health developed in ‘Healthy sexual development: a multidisciplinary framework’, which provided the basic structure around which this special issue of Girlfriend magazine was put together.
+I introduced Tarca and Starkey to the taxonomy of sexual health developed in ‘Healthy sexual development: a multidisciplinary framework’, which provided the basic structure around which this special issue of Girlfriend magazine was put together.
 But simultaneously he learned a significant amount from Tarca and Starkey in the process of putting together this Entertainment-Education project.
 Most importantly, he learned what ‘sexual health’ means as a concept to a target audience of young women – which is rather different from what ‘sexual health’ looks like in a clinical context, with more focus on how it feels to have sex, a greater focus on virginity and – of particular importance - the place of friends in puberty and the development of sexual relationships.
 This knowledge came directly from the entertainment producers working on the project, who spend all day every day gathering evidence to understand their target audience.
 Entertainment-Education continues to struggle with the relationship between the entertainers and the educators, particularly with the desire on the part of educators to ‘educate [entertainment] personnel’ (Breed and De Foe 1982, 98).
 Acknowledging that we as educators have much to learn from entertainment producers is an important step forward in these relationships.
 Sex educators can learn from entertainment producers how their target audiences think about sexual health issues.
 Educators can learn how to present material in ways that engage target audiences – even if that involves making it simpler, less ‘scientific’ (McKee, Dore, and Watson 2014), or less didactic than they may be comfortable with.
 At the same time, the knowledge that educators hold about sex education can provide an interesting new insight for entertainment producers who want to reach their audiences with information that matters to them.
 When we work together we can produce products like the Girlfriend Guide to Life that reach tens of thousands of young people in a way that engages them, and provides them with information that they embrace, and apply to their own lives.

 Figure 1